signalfx/signalfx-dotnet-tracing/docs/internal/releasing.md

    for any errors.

 1. Verify if [wizard](https://app.signalfx.com/#/integrations/dotnet-tracing/description)
 needs any adjustments.
-Contact documentation team if needed.
+Contact @signalfx/gdi-docs team if needed.

 1. Double-check and test the GitHub release artifacts.